Ned Kuruc: Federal politics

-Kuruc was also the Conservative Party of Canada candidate for Hamilton East-Stoney Creek in 2021 federal election, where he finished second to former Liberal Member of Parliament Chad Collins.
+Kuruc was the Conservative Party of Canada candidate for Hamilton East-Stoney Creek in 2021 federal election, where he finished second to Liberal candidate Chad Collins.
 Following his defeat, Kuruc described Collins as "a mountain of a politician".

 In a 2023 interview with Paul Wells, Kuruc attributed his defeat in the 2021 election to then-Conservative Party leader Erin O'Toole's decision to support the Liberal's policies on gun control and impose COVID-19 restrictions, which Kuruc stated drove potential supporters to Maxime Bernier's People's Party of Canada.
 Kuruc stated that he viewed the Conservative Party of Canada's loss in 2021 as being due to the Conservative Party not being conservative enough.

 In the lead-up to the 2025 election, Kuruc was endorsed by former mayor of Hamilton Bob Bratina.
 Bratina had previously served as Member of Parliament for Hamilton East-Stoney Creek for the Liberal Party of Canada, before opting not to seek re-election in 2021 due to his opposition of the federal government's decision to fund Hamilton's light rail transit project.
 Bratina ran for mayor of Hamilton in 2022, where he finished in third place with 12.27% of the vote, behind Andrea Horwath and Keanin Loomis.

 Kuruc opted not to participate in the 2025 Cable 14 televised Hamilton East-Stoney Creek debate.
 In a post on social media platform X, Cable 14 noted that Liberal candidate Chad Collins was the only candidate to accept an invitation to participate.

-On April 28, 2025, Kuruc narrowly defeated former Liberal Member of Parliament Chad Collins, winning by a margin of just over 2% of the vote.
+On April 28, 2025, Kuruc narrowly defeated Liberal Member of Parliament Chad Collins, winning by a margin of just over 2% of the vote.
 Former Deputy Prime Minister and Liberal Member of Parliament Sheila Copps stated that Kuruc's victory was due in large part to the redistribution of the riding of Hamilton East-Stoney Creek.
 The boundaries of Hamilton East-Stoney Creek changed prior to the 2025 election, adding a large portion of Upper Stoney Creek.
 Both Kuruc and Collins significantly increased the vote shares they received in the 2021 election, while the voting share of the New Democratic Party candidate dropped to 3.63% in the 2025 election.

+At the time of the 2025 Canadian federal election, he lived in Stoney Creek, Ontario.